amiyatulu/scorevoting/scorevoting_simulation/README.md

 ## An output
+A, B, C has highest utility,
+D, E, F has good utility,
+G, H, I has average utility,
+J, K, L has lowest utility,
-A, B, C, D etc are in increasing utility, but corrupt voters are bribed for L
+but corrupt voters are bribed for L

 rational voters count = 1000
 idiot voters count = 1000